To standardize the signing authority of externally binding transactions, agreements and contracts.

 - The legitimacy of the receiver of the payment, including their business and tax status

 - The invoice and corresponding details relate to the PO

 - An approved receipt of goods and/or services is attached to the related PO – Receipt

 - The invoice is paid based on due date, Seneca’s standard terms or as negotiated with the vendor

-- A pre-payment register (cheque, wire or EFT) is prepared for and approved by the Manager, Accounts Payable prior to printing the cheque or preparing the wire or EFT file
+- A pre-payment register (cheque, EFT, wire or e-transfer) is prepared for and approved by the Senior Manager of Finance prior to printing the cheque or preparing files for EFT, wire or e-transfer payments

-- Details of payroll, statutory deductions and other similar payments that are paid by EFT are available to the signing authorities prior to payment.
+7.3 Details of payroll, statutory deductions and other payroll payments paid by EFT and greater than $200,000 are approved by the Director of Finance.

 Related Seneca Policies